Network tariffs – What are they and is your business paying more than it should be?

 Network charges account for between 30 and 60 per cent of an average Australian energy bill and a shift towards cost-reflective pricing models for network tariffs could result in your business paying more for use of the transmission and distribution network.

-The Australian Energy Regulator (AER) keeps network tariffs in check with an annual review process, but a rapidly changing energy generation mix, rooftop solar, battery storage and distributed energy resources are all driving a need for networks to adjust their pricing models to better reflect the changing cost of providing services to energy users.
+The Australian Energy Regulator (AER) keeps network tariffs in check with the annual review process, but a rapidly changing energy generation mix, rooftop solar, battery storage and distributed energy resources are all driving a need for networks to adjust their pricing models to better reflect the changing cost of providing services to energy users.

 So how does that affect you?
 Understanding how these tariffs are calculated is not easy, which is why we are breaking it down for you.